swaggerexpert/openapi-path-templating/README.md

 pathSegmentNormalizer('/api/{userId}/./profile/../account'); // => '/api/{userId}/account'
 ```

-**NOTE**: note that all normalizers acts as identity functions when invalid path templates are provided.
+**NOTE**: note that all normalizers acts as identity functions when invalid path template is provided.

 #### Matching